-The law office of Cohen, Decker, Pex, and Brosh is one of the leading Israeli firms in the area of immigration law to Israel.
+Our law office is one of the leading Israeli firms in the area of immigration law to Israel.
 Obtaining legal status in Israel for spouses who are either married to or in a long-term relationship with an Israeli is a central issue in moving to and settling in Israel.

-This article, written by Attorney Nechama Ovadia, with the help of Attorneys Michael Decker and Joshua Pex, founding partners of Cohen, Decker, Pex & Brosh, is the most comprehensive, up-to-date legal review, as of May 2020, concerning regulating status in Israel for foreign spouses.
+This article, written by Attorney Nechama Ovadia, with the help of Attorneys Michael Decker and Joshua Pex, founding partners at our law office, is the most comprehensive, up-to-date legal review, as of May 2020, concerning regulating status in Israel for foreign spouses.